Edward Jones Investments

+Edward D. Jones & Co., L.P. (d.b.a Edward Jones Investments), commonly referred to as Edward Jones, is a financial services firm headquartered in the St. Louis, Missouri, area.
+Founded in 1922 by Edward D. Jones Sr., the firm operates a large network of branch offices in the United States and Canada, primarily serving individual investors and small businesses.

+Edward Jones introduced the branch-office brokerage model in the United States and is a member of the Securities Investor Protection Corporation (SIPC).
+As of 2025, the firm employed about 55,000 people, reported revenue of $16.3 billion, and managed client assets of approximately $2.2 trillion.
+Edward Jones ranks #260 on the Fortune 500 list, which ranks the largest U.S. companies by revenue.

+The company employs more than 20,000 financial advisors across North America.
+In addition to its advisory business, Edward Jones also operates a venture arm that invests in early-stage companies.

+Background

-Edward D. Jones & Co., L.P., (since 1995, d.b.a.
-Edward Jones Investments), simplified as Edward Jones, is a financial services firm headquartered in St. Louis, Missouri, United States.
-It serves investment clients in the U.S. and Canada, through its branch network of more than 15,000 locations and 19,000 financial advisors.
-The company currently has relationships with nearly 8 million clients and $1.7 trillion in assets, under management worldwide.
-The firm focuses solely on individual investors and small-business owners.
-Edward Jones is a subsidiary of The Jones Financial Companies, L.L.L.P., a limited liability limited partnership owned only by its employees and retired employees and is not publicly traded.
+Edward Jones serves investment clients in the U.S. and Canada, through its branch network of more than 15,000 locations and 19,000 financial advisors.
+The company currently has relationships with nearly 9 million clients and $2.2 trillion in assets under management worldwide.
+The firm focuses solely on individual investors and business owners.

+The company is a subsidiary of The Jones Financial Companies, L.L.L.P., a limited liability limited partnership owned only by its employees and retired employees and is not publicly traded.
 Edward Jones appointed Penny Pennington as managing partner, effective January 2019, making her the firm's sixth managing partner and the only woman to lead a major U.S. brokerage firm.